Secondary Education Programmes

 Histories

-This 1-hour programme for 20 learners will focus on artworks and taonga connected to specific puuraakau of the Waikato region – stories connected to atua, landforms, and the naming of whenua.
+This 1-hour programme for 20 learners will look at artworks and taonga with connections to puuraakau – Maaori stories about atua, landforms and the naming of whenua.

-Some traditional stories will be told, and we will think about the differences between western literacies and indigenous oral storytelling.
+Some customary narratives will be told, and we will think about the differences between western literacy and indigenous oral storytelling.
 Who gets to tell a story and how should it be told?
 What happens when you write it down?
 And what happens when a story loses its taonga, or vice versa?

 Mahi toi